Starotitorov/react-native-deep-link/README.md

 ## Why do I need this package?

 **This package allows you to handle deep links in React Native applications.
-You can use it irrespective of what solution you are using for navigation in your project, what state management library you have added to the project.
+The package can be added to your project, irrespective of what solution you are using for navigation, what state management library you decided to use.
 I will try to provide some examples below just to show why you may need this package.**

 If you are using react-navigation, you should know that it supports deep linking out of the box, **but sometimes this solution does not meet your needs well.**

 **React-navigation deep linking implementation only allows you to navigate user to some screen when application receives the url.
-This package provides you an ability to decide how to handle the url by specifying your own handler in the routes config, read the [docs](#usage) below.**
+This package provides you an ability to decide how to handle the url by specifying your own handler in the config, read the [docs](#usage) below.**

 Also, in real applications it is a common practice to add navigation state to Redux.